Bioconductor/packagebuilder/README.md

   starts a new process (first sourcing some variables specific to the build node, then running a python script called builder.py).
-* the node.js front end; not currently enabled
 * Three scripts that run on the staging.bioconductor.org machine:
   1) track_build_completion.py: monitors progress
      of builds and when a build is complete (all machines